• Skip to content

 The board is responsible for ensuring there are no conflicts of interest and puts policies and systems in place to ensure full disclosure of any potential conflicts between outside organizations and church employees or the board.

-For instance, if a church board member owns a painting company, this could be a potential conflict if that company is given preferential treatment for outsourced painting jobs.
+For instance, if a church board member owns a painting company, there could be a potential conflict if that company is given preferential treatment for outsourced painting jobs.

 Do this by creating a conflict of interest policy that requires employees and board members to disclose potential conflicts and sign a conflict of interest statement.